-Business Corporate Headshots are something every single professional should have.
+Business Corporate Headshots are something every single professional should have near Boston.
 These days people search LinkedIn and Facebook to put a face with a name.
 Having a professional, well light photo is key.

 I love shooting headshots because everyone swears they take the worst photos.
 It's simply NOT true!
 You have never had the right photographer photograph you.
 That's why I love them.
 I am able to take a 30 minute corporate headshot session and prove to people that they ARE indeed photogenic and that they do not take the worst photos!